britram/rains-prototype/draft-trammell-rains-protocol.md

-While DNSSEC and RAINS keys for equivalent ciphersuites are compatible with each other, there is no equivalent to query option 7 for gateways, since the RAINS signatures are generated over the RAINS bytestream for an assertion, not the DNS bytestream.
+While DNSSEC and RAINS keys for equivalent ciphersuites are compatible with each other, there is no equivalent to query option 7 for gateways, since the RAINS signatures are generated over the RAINS byte stream for an assertion, not the DNS byte stream.
 Therefore, RAINS to DNS gateways must provide verification services for DNS clients.
 DNS over TLS {{RFC7858}} SHOULD be used between the DNS client and gateway to ensure confidentiality and integrity for queries and answers.